RicoCapone/hello-world/README.md

 # hello-world
-Hi, I'm RicoCapone
+Hi, I'm RicoCapone,
-I'm interested in data journalism
+I'm interested in data journalism and
-I'm currently learning some coding with Python, applied to data managing and analyzing You can reach me at rico.capone@gmail.com
+I'm currently learning some coding with Python, applied to data managing and analyzing.
+You can reach me at rico.capone@gmail.com
-In this first repository I'll commit my progress in script
+In this first repository I'll commit my progress using git